hamthewitch/Length-Counter/README.md

 # Length-Counter
-This thing is very cool pls use it um uh
+This thing is very cool

 Here is what it looks like: